onthegoshahbaaz/digit_recognization/README.md

 NumPy
 Matplotlib
 scikit-learn (for metrics)
-You can install TensorFlow and other Python dependencies using pip:

-pip install tensorflow numpy matplotlib scikit-learn Dataset
 The MNIST dataset is used for training and testing the CNN.

 Training images (train-images-idx3-ubyte): 60,000 images